rodjek/librarian-puppet/README.md

 * Librarian-puppet can reuse the dependencies listed in your Modulefile
 * Forge modules can be installed from [Puppetlabs Forge](http://forge.puppetlabs.com/) or an internal Forge such as [Pulp](http://www.pulpproject.org/)
 * Git modules can be installed from a branch, tag or specific commit, optionally using a path inside the repository
+* Modules can be installed from GitHub using tarballs, without needing Git installed
-* Module dependencies are resolved transitively without neededing to list all the modules explicitly
+* Module dependencies are resolved transitively without needing to list all the modules explicitly

 Librarian-puppet manages your `modules/` directory for you based on your